georeeve/group13-frontend/README.md

 1.  fix pagination - url
 2.  promt for basket - sign in/register

+3.  select delivery slot

+##DONE

 3.  basket return to home

-- Continue shopping
-- Checkout

-3.  modal when signing out
+4.  modal when signing out
-4.  select delivery slot

-##DONE

-3. add button - save to basket
+5.  add button - save to basket
-4. html skeleton for admin/user page
+6.  html skeleton for admin/user page
-5. css for log in/register
+7.  css for log in/register

 extras:
 _. images for item